Tell Us How We’re Doing

 Qualifications

 The ability to relate well with young children, a general knowledge of child development, child behavior, and the processes involved in learning.
-Be a creative individual who can share his/her talents in the classroom and assist the teacher in the preparation of classroom materials.
+Be a creative individual who can share their talents in the classroom and assist the teacher in the preparation of classroom materials.
 Good moral character and health.

 A quality Head Start 0 to 5 program calls for many people working together, sharing their talents, knowledge, and energy so that the children can receive the greatest benefit possible.